peter-tank/luci-app-autorepeater/README.md

 - Configure via web GUI
 - Auto connect to AP with specific MAC address or ssid name list
-- Add AP switch On/Off button settings and use power LED to AP status
+- Add AP switch On/Off button settings and, power LED blinking as failsafe mode indicates AP is OFF
 - Use mminiupnpc mapping ports from routed IP
 - Use macchanger to change device macaddr